-On a day when hundreds were waterlicked in the disastrous 1967 Relief Channel National Championship, Ray took CALPAC's top weight of 5 lbs - almost half the team total.
+On a day when hundreds were waterlicked in the disastrous 1967 Relief Channel National Championship, Ray took CALPAC's top weight of 5lbs, almost half the team total.

-'It is necessary to me to perfect tackle to my own specification - especially floats.
-I value these as the most important thing in fishing and have 450 floats, many of which cannot be improved anymore.'
+"It is necessary to me to perfect tackle to my own specification - especially floats.
+I value these as the most important thing in fishing and have 450 floats, many of which cannot be improved anymore.

-'I suppose many anglers have seen me as some sort of revolutionary or, to put it more bluntly, a trouble maker.
+"I suppose many anglers have seen me as some sort of revolutionary or, to put it more bluntly, a trouble maker.
 I am sorry they have seen me in that light.
-All I was trying to do was change the then outdated methods and bring in new ideas and techniques.'
+All I was trying to do was change the then outdated methods and bring in new ideas and techniques.

 Ray’s dearest desire was to represent his country in the World Championships.
 The then England team manager, Stan Smith, consistently overlooked him and by the time Dick Clegg took over Ray was past his peak.
-To show his indignation with Stan Smith, or possibly his pole fishing skills, Ray thought nothing of turning up uninvited on an England trial match.
+To show his indignation with Stan Smith, or possibly his pole fishing skills, Ray thought nothing of turning up uninvited at an England trial match.
 This did not go down at all well.

-Out in the international cold, Ray found solace in international friendly matches, sponsored by the weekly magazine Anglers Mail.
+Out in the international cold, Ray found solace in international friendly matches, sponsored by the weekly magazine Angler's Mail.

-'Probably my greatest achievement, and one that gave me the most satisfaction, was when I won the friendly International between England and France.
+"Probably my greatest achievement, and one that gave me the most satisfaction, was when I won the friendly international between England and France.
 I put a lot of work into that event.
-In fact, it was the culmination of four years' hard work, but it was worth it to beat the French at their own game.'
+In fact, it was the culmination of four years' hard work, but it was worth it to beat the French at their own game."

-However, a French team completely outclassed the English captained by Ray in the 1978 International 'friendly' on the Thames Desborough Channel.
+However, a French team completely outclassed the English, captained by Ray, in the 1978 international friendly on the Thames Desborough Channel.
 The French used jokers, very tiny bloodworm larvae, in a cannonade of large balls of feed to easily outscore the home side.

 As early as 1968 Ray starred in a short film titled King Fisher.

-In the late 1970s his popular southern based weekly Anglers Mail column pushed the boundaries, introducing British anglers to pole crooks, elastic, blood worm hooks, metal tipped pole floats, continental groundbaits and continental style fishing boxes.
+In the late 1970s his popular southern-based weekly Angler's Mail column pushed the boundaries, introducing British anglers to pole crooks, elastic, blood worm hooks, metal tipped pole floats, continental groundbaits and continental-style fishing boxes.

-On one occasion he turned up unannounced at the British Waterways headquarters at Willow Grange, Watford and demanded to see the chief executive who, much to Ray's chagrin, was not available to see him.
+On one occasion he turned up unannounced at the British Waterways headquarters at Willow Grange, Watford, and demanded to see the chief executive who, much to Ray's chagrin, was not available to see him.
 Instead he got to meet a lowly member of the fisheries team.
 Not content with this, it is understood he demanded to meet directly with Tony Blair, again without success.

 After a mugging at his home in Luton, Ray's health rapidly deteriorated and sadly he spent his last 11 years in a care home near Leicester.
 After a long period of dementia, he passed away in late 2012.
 Ray will be remembered as perhaps the greatest pole angler never to win an England cap.
 We will never see his like again.

-Last date edited: 20 July 2016
+Last date edited: 19 January 2021